We take our responsibilities seriously

 We're committed to cutting air pollution and CO2 emissions and have introduced hybrid options alongside a CO2 cap of 129g/km for our company cars - replacing many of our existing diesel vans with electric vehicles, and aiming for all future additions to the van fleet being electric by 2030.

-For colleagues and customers we offer EV charging points at all new stores opened since the summer of 2021, and at our Watford support centre.
-We'll continue this roll-out as we develop our store estate.
+For colleagues and customers, we offer EV charging points at our Watford support centre, and at our new stores where possible.
+We’ll continue this roll-out as we develop our store estate, with the aim to install charging points at all of our stores by 2030.

 All new stores since 2020 utilise LED lighting and we'll continue replacing halogen lights with energy efficient sources in all future store upgrades.

 We only purchase renewable energy backed by Renewable Electricity Guarantees of Origin (REGO) to power our business.
-For FY 21/22 we sourced a total of 7,314,706.00 kWh of REGO backed (zero emission) electricity equating to 99.72% of total electricity use.
+For FY 23/24, 100% of our electricity use was REGO backed (zero emission) electricity, equating to 7,043,622 kWh.

 Responsibility_EV_charge